aramiracle/GIUNet/README.md

 - GIUNetSpect
 - GIUNetCent

+First three models are rapid performing models that their results are impressive, and last two novel models are proposed by authors.

 These models utilize PyTorch Geometric's GINConv, TopKPooling, global pooling, and custom pooling layers.

 ### Training and Testing